Ben Sollee: Bike tours

-Sollee was invited to be a participant in the 2010 IdeaFestival, a 4-day international conference held in late September at the Kentucky Center for the Arts devoted to "fresh thinking, new connections, innovation that matters."
-On September 30, as the final performance of his national music tour by bicycle, he gave a presentation titled "Beautiful Limitations: Bicycles, Music, and Community-Based Touring."

 On October 27, 2011, Sollee and his three companions began a ditch-the-van tour with a performance at the Preservation Hall in New Orleans, Louisiana.
 The tour was to wind along the southern coast to Orlando, Florida, with concert stops along the way.
 Glide Magazine noted Sollee's goal to "gain a deeper connection to his fans... slow things down, meet new people and take in the local scenery and culture that most travelers bypass completely."
 On the fifth day on the road, he aborted the effort, saying he wished touring by bicycle "to be reviving, not death defying...
 Regrettably, due to a lack of transportation infrastructure and the unsafe driving habits of many Gulf Coast drivers, I have to cancel the remaining portion of this tour."
 All of the remaining appearances except the final one on November 13, as part of the Orlando Calling Fest, were cancelled.
 Another bike tour followed Sollee's appearance on July 28, 2012, at the Newport Folk Festival through New England 230 miles to a final show in Portland, Maine, on August 5.